 England’s six-day hike that offers you vistas, history and a slice of rural life

-Vistas, history and a slice of rural England await hikers to the Peak District’s Mam Tor
+There’s plenty awaiting hikers to the Peak District’s Mam Tor, says Steve Wartenberg

 Finally, a sign I couldn’t miss or misunderstand.